 During recruitment processes, look not only for candidates who meet the job requirements, but also for those with a high level of happiness.
 The well-known sandwich shop franchise chain Pret A Manger believes that it is easier for them to hire happy people and teach them to make sandwiches than the other way around.
-So, it’s important to use the recruitment process to try and get an indication of applicants’ personalities and whether they seem to approach situations with positivity or pessimism.
+So, it’s important to use the recruitment process with innovative talent acquisition solutions to try and get an indication of applicants’ personalities and whether they seem to approach situations with positivity or pessimism.

 #3 Contain negativity:

 Negative emotions are three times more contagious than positive.
 While supportive teams can drive success at full speed, negative behaviour can cause real setbacks.
 Leaders should be able to know the signs of negativity and stop it before it spreads.
 The best way to combat workplace negativity is to keep it from occurring in the first place, so companies need to provide employees with the opportunity to express opinions, use consistent fair treatment, build trust and respect, be inclusive and offer growth opportunities.